-(b) (i) What is the difference between an earthquake and a volcano?
+) (i) What is the difference between an earthquake and a volcano?

 [3]

 (ii) Why are more people killed by earthquakes than volcanoes?

 [3]

 (iii) Name two strategies for preventing loss of life during an earthquake.

 1

-2[2]
+(!)
+2

 (iv) Why are these strategies usually more effective in developed than in developing countries?

 [3]

-(c) The map shows the track of Hurricane Ivan through the Caribbean in September 2004.
-Its track was similar to the ones followed by many other tropical storms in the Caribbean.
+(c) The map shows the track of Hurricane Ivan through the Caribbean in September Its track was similar to the ones followed by many other tropical storms in Caribbean.

 (i) Where was Hurricane Ivan formed?

+(-)

 [1]

-(ii) hemisphere in September.
+(ii) Give reasons why tropical storms form in places such as this in the nemisphere in September. orthern

 [3]

 (iii) In which directions did Hurricane Ivan move after its formation?

-F.4.1
+[4]